runtimeverification/javamop/README.md

 specified and there are multiple specification files, then an agent called "JavaMOPAgent_1.jar" will be generated.

-Regarding the properties for building an agent, you can either choose to write their own properties or use the properties that we have already formalized from Java API.
-If you decide to write you own properties, you need to declare those properties to be in `package mop;` This is because JavaMOP is using some internal helper classes inside that package in the process.
+Regarding the properties for building an agent, you can either choose to write your own properties or use the properties that we have already formalized from Java API.
+If you decide to write your own properties, you need to declare those properties to be in `package mop;` This is because JavaMOP is using some internal helper classes inside that package in the process.
 (It is not necessary for the property file(s) to be physically placed inside a directory called "mop"; all that is required is to make the statement, "package mop;" to be the first line in the property file).
 Please refer to [JavaMOP syntax] (http://fsl.cs.illinois.edu/index.php/JavaMOP4_Syntax) page for more information on writing your own property files.

-We have formalized some properties from the Java API.
-If you are interested to build a java agent to monitor all these properties, please run the following command:
+We have formalized a large number of properties from the Java API.
+If you are interested in building a java agent to monitor all these properties, please run the following command:

 ```javamop -agent [-n agentName] [-v] [-d <target directory>]
 -usedb```